 For most research paper formats in the social and behavioral sciences, there are two possible ways of presenting and organizing the results.
 Both approaches are appropriate in how you report your findings, but use only one format or the other.

-NOTE: Just as you arrange the literature review under conceptual categories [rather than systematically describing each source], arrange your findings under key themes related to addressing the research problem.
-This can be done under either format noted above [i.e., a thorough explanation of the results or a sequential description and explanation of each key finding].
+NOTE: Just as the literature review should be arranged under conceptual categories rather than systematically describing each source, organize your findings under key themes related to addressing the research problem.
+This can be done under either format noted above [i.e., a thorough explanation of the results] or a sequential description and explanation of each key finding.

-In general, the content of your results section should include the following elements:
+In general, the content of your results section should include the following:

 III.
 Problems to Avoid